-When we moved in, we had a couple of overgrown shrubs which we have now gotten rid of and 3 trees – one of which is completely dead.
-We will be uprooting the whole lot and starting afresh, keeping as much lawn space as possible.
+When we moved in, we had a couple of overgrown shrubs which we have now gotten rid of and 3 trees – one of which was completely dead.
+We have uprooted the whole lot and will starting again, keeping as much lawn space as possible.
 We are primarily looking at having a white garden and will plant a mix of plants (trees, flowers, grasses and possibly a vertical herb garden or edible flowers) that can work together and not spread much into the garden.
 Our list of plants isn’t complete at present but we have settled on the following: hydrangea macrophylla choco chic, amelanchier lamarkii, hakonechola macra, allium mont blanc, ilex crenata, star jasmine, astilbe and tuberose.
-I’m also thinking that raised beds would look fabulous in our new outdoor space.
+I’m also thinking that raised beds (railway sleepers) would look fabulous in our new outdoor space.

-Lastly, the bins will move from the back of the house (by the conservatory) to the front (most likely under the kitchen window) and concealed under a wooden bin storage unit.
+Lastly, the bins will move from the back of the house to the front (most likely under the kitchen window) and concealed under a wooden bin storage unit.

 So that’s our plan for now.
 We still have a lot of decisions that need to be made soon.
 I suspect that it’ll take sometime to get this done – partly because of decision making and also because our gardener is only here once a week.